Is Polyester Toxic?

 The truth is that many people do not realize the real-life effects of using polyester fabrics, especially when it comes to bedding.
 The short answer is that there are a number of harmful products embedded into the polyester with some potentially bad effects.

 It is not only polyester, but other synthetic materials as well as nylon or acrylic, all use chemicals known as thermoplastics that are not safe, especially when heated.

-Science has found PFCs to have extremely dangerous consequences over prolonged periods of time.
-It can accumulate in the blood, become potentially cancerous, and pose a number of health risks like kidney or liver damage as well as reproductive issues.
+They can accumulate in the blood, become potentially cancerous, and pose a number of health risks like kidney or liver damage as well as reproductive issues.

 What is Polyester?

 Polyester fabric is a man-made fabric which is made using polyester fibers and is one of the world's most popular textiles.
 These fibers are usually derived from petroleum.